jujumiago/living-civilization-framework/EDUCATION.md

 LCF explores education through several connected layers.

-These layers describe areas of development, not mandatory stages.
+These layers describe conceptual areas of development rather than mandatory stages or universal models of learning.

 ---